“If I were immersed in constant melancholy, I would not be who I am.” — Elie Wiesel

 The number varies between 126 bits per second all the way down to 40 bits per second.
 For the sake of simplicity, let’s stick to the high side.
 The human brain takes in 11 million bits of information per second and filters all the information in real-time, sending only 126 bits of information to our conscious mind for action.

 How do we each pick the 126 bits that get sent to the conscious mind for action?
 The studies have shown that our thoughts, feelings, opinions, and attitudes are the filter that chooses the 126 bits.
-We discard 99.9% of all that information and then pick only the information that proves and reinforces our thoughts, feelings, opinions, and attitudes.
+We discard 99.9 percent of all that information and then pick only the information that proves and reinforces our thoughts, feelings, opinions, and attitudes.

 For instance, if you think today is going to be an AWESOME day, your brain will go to work and find the exact 126 bits of information per second that prove yourself to be correct.
 However, if you think today is going to be an AWFUL day, your brain will go to work and find the exact 126 bits of information per second that also prove yourself to be correct.